Counselor

 Less aggressive and/or disruptive behavior

-Additional Counseling Services provided through a partnership with Sumner County Mental Health Center
+Additional Counseling Services are provided through a partnership with Sumner County Mental Health Center

 How to Access Services:

-In order to receive services, the youth must be a consumer of Sumner Mental Health Center, attends one of the following school districts: Argonia, Belle Plaine, Caldwell, Conway Springs, Oxford, South Haven, or Wellington school, live within Sumner County, and meet functional impairment guidelines.
+To receive services, the youth must be a consumer of Sumner Mental Health Center, attend one of the following school districts: Argonia, Belle Plaine, Caldwell, Conway Springs, Oxford, South Haven, or Wellington school, live within Sumner County, and meet functional impairment guidelines.
 Please contact Angela Baker, Director of Children’s Services at 620-326-7448 ext 241 to discuss the process or talk to your school counselor about the referral process and becoming a consumer.
-If you have decided you are certain you would like to start services, then you can request and intake appointment by contact Amber Crowl, Sumner Mental Health Center Patient Accounts at 620-326-7448 ext.
+If you have decided you are certain you would like to start services, then you can request and intake appointment by contacting Amber Crowl, Sumner Mental Health Center Patient Accounts at 620-326-7448 ext.
 251.